APPLICATIONS ARE NOW CLOSED

-Of the applicants, four to six enthusiastic teams will be chosen to compete and become certified AI Citizens in the Robot Uprising universe.
+Of the applicants, 12 teams will be chosen to compete and become certified AI Citizens in the Robot Uprising universe.
 The number of the teams is really limited due to Covid-19, so make sure to apply as early as possible.
 There will be additional activities, videos and games as part of the competition.

 The finalists will receive golden tickets to our next large Robot Uprising event when restrictions relax, and they will get a chance to compete for the main prize (2000€) and, of course, ETERNAL GLORY!

 Gather your friends, develop your unbeatable AI and compete in the most interactive AI tournament in Finland.
 Practice with custom-made arenas, climb the ladder and get connected to the biggest companies in the industry.
-The final tournament will be held in a yet undisclosed location and live-streamed to Twitch.
+The final tournament will be held in our custom venue in Pasila, provided by YIT and live-streamed to Twitch.